loveshdongre/leetcode-enhancer/README.md

 * ### Mozilla Firefox
     - Go to `about:debugging` and click on `This Firefox` (if you are not already there)
     - Click on `Load Temporary Add-on...` and select the `manifest.json` file
-    - The addon will appear next to the address bar only when you are on https://leetcode.com
+    - The addon will appear next to the address bar only when you are on leetcode

-## Development Env
+## :earth_asia: Development Env
-    - Ubuntu 20.04
+* Ubuntu 20.04
-    - Mozilla Firefox 83.0
+* Mozilla Firefox 83.0
-    - Google Chrome 87.0
+* Google Chrome 87.0
+* Live Sass Compiler (Ritwick Dey)

-## License
+## :clipboard: License
 MIT © <a href = "https://loveshdongre.tech" target="_blank">Lovesh Dongre</a>